 Marianne VanBuskirk began her career in education in 1987 and has worked as a school education assistant, teacher, vice-principal and principal around the province of BC.
 After moving to Salmon Arm in 1994, Marianne quickly took on leadership roles at the school district, community and provincial levels.
 Her post-secondary education includes a Bachelor’s Degree of Arts in French and Math, a Bachelor’s Degree of Education in Elementary Studies and a Master’s Degree of Arts in Administration, Curriculum and Instruction.
 In 1996, Marianne’s thesis “Developing an Elementary French Immersion Program” was presented to School District 83 to assist with the future development of an Early Immersion program.
 When not working on School Board tasks, Marianne can be found at school gyms officiating basketball or volleyball games, volunteering around the community as a director of the Salmon Arm Tennis Club or volunteering at the Salmon Arm Roots and Blues office.
 In her spare time, Marianne enjoys playing tennis, singing with her local band and spending time with her teenage children when she is considered cool enough to do so.
-Marianne feels honoured to be working for School District 83 and will be taking a co-operative team approach in order to maintain the students’ welfare and education as her highest priority.
+Marianne feels honoured to be collaborating with students, staff, parents, fellow trustees and community stakeholders of School District No. 83 and will be taking a co-operative team approach in order to maintain the students’ welfare and education as her highest priority.

 Quentin Bruns – Vice Chair

 Trustee Electoral Area 2 – City of Enderby/CSRD Area E/District of Sicamous/RDNO Area F

 Committee Chair: Labour Relations / BCPSEA